Every year more and more bars come on the market. And choosing the best Olympic barbell for you gets more and more confusing.

 However, it does provide a decent amount of grip.

 As it only has a 28.5mm diameter it helps with the grip for heavier deadlifts.
 Use a bit of chalk on your hands and most people will find the grip of this barbell more than enough.
 A “good knurl” is very subjective.
-However here are a few different opinions:

 The zinc finish helps to keep the costs down.
 But it also provides a decent amount of resistance to rust compared to bare steel, black phosphate or decorative chrome finishes that most budget bars use.